 Infra-red patio heaters are perfect for those who prefer a more environmentally friendly and economical outdoor heating option.
 As the name suggests, infrared heaters use infrared waves to disperse heat and are available in our Umbrella Mounted Infrared Patio Heater or the Wall Mounted Infrared Patio Heater styles.

 Outdoor fireplaces provide heat by burning either coal or wood, and add a decorative and elegant touch to your patio.
 What’s the difference between a firepit and an outdoor fireplace?
 Firepits or firebowls are open, while outdoor fireplaces have a frame and screen around the flame.
 If your backyard could benefit from a realistic looking fireplace, our Black Powder Coat Steel Pagoda or Bronze Firehouse would both be great choices.

 Stylish and comforting, these fire pits and fire bowls look like huge cauldrons – perfect for a spooky fall evening.
 A protective mesh screen around the top of the bowl keeps the ashes from blowing out.
 Fire pits and fire bowls are economical to operate and do not require any additional power source like gas or electricity.

 If you are looking for a charming little fire pit or fire bowl to heat your patio, you may like something like Old World Bronze Fire Pit or Palm Tree Firebowl, shown here.

 Outdoor Heating Accessories:

 Invest in a few accessories to make your outdoors more enjoyable.
 Try our Fire Pit Popcorn Popper and pop corn the old fashioned way, or this Black Ash Can to transport ashes safely and help prevent a mess.
-We also have Fire Pit Covers to keep your fire pits or fire bowls clean and dry when they are not in use.
+We also have Fire Pit Covers to keep your fire pits or bowls clean and dry when not in use.

 Heat Up The Night: